Nomthandazoe/GIS-Web-Map/README.md

 * PTA shapefiles were then loaded to the database using PostGIS shapefile loader.
 Geoserver was used to create the tile map layer and publish the layers from PostGIS.
 The layers were then displayed on QGIS by connecting to PostGIS and loaded the shapefiles.
 * Qgis2web plugin from QGIS was used to import the layers from QGIS to display them on the web using leaflet.
 2. Running the application on a local disk
-*The application contains css files and js files which connect to the index html file.
-The index html file recquires all the css files, javascripts file and access to the internet to run on a local disc.
-The index file should be downloaded with all the fies and be packed together into a folder.
-Then open the index file to run the application.
+* The application contains css files and js files which were created with the index html file and are recquired to run the application on any local disk.
+* The files can be downloaded as a zip file from the repository and should be extracted from the zip in order to run the index.
+* Then open the index file to run the application.
+* The application needs internet connection to run.